Can essential oils help treat fibromyalgia?

 - Choose a reputable brand.
 There is considerable variation between essential oils in terms of potency and quality.

-Other natural remedies and lifestyle changes
+Other natural and lifestyle remedies

 There are several other natural treatments for fibromyalgia that vary in effectiveness from person to person.
 A combination of treatments tends to work best.